BPerezLamarque/Phylosignal_network/README.md

 ##  Using the PBLM approach

-The function  `phylosignal_network`, you can also apply the approach PBLM (Ives and Godfray, 2006) by specifying  `method="PBLM"`.
-However, given the very frequent false positives of this approach when testing for phylogenetic signal in species interactions, this is discouraged.
+Using the function  `phylosignal_network`, you can also apply the approach PBLM (Ives and Godfray, 2006) by specifying  `method="PBLM"`.
+However, given the very frequent false positives of this approach when testing for phylogenetic signals in species interactions, this is discouraged.